Galomer310/Trivia-Game-2025/README.md

 1. Open the application in your browser.
 2. Select a trivia category, difficulty level, and question type.
 3. Click **Start Game** to begin the quiz.
 4. Answer the questions within the time limit.
-Correct answers will trigger a clapping sound, while incorrect answers will play an alternate sound.
 5. At the end of the game, enter your name to save your score and view the leaderboard.

 ## Deployment